deberinoo/tp/docs/AboutUs.md

 [[github](http://github.com/dnardnar)]
 [[portfolio](team/dnardnar.md)]

-* Role: Developer
+* Role: Developer, Documentation, Deliverables and deadlines, Integeration, In charge of Reminder Component
-* Responsibilities: Documentation, Deliverables and deadlines, Integration
+* Responsibilities: Responsible for the quality of project documents, including this website, and the overall quality of the project and ensure project deliverables are done on time and in the right format.